-Remind children of Ditto's 3 Rules:

-- 1) We all have the right to feel safe with people. - 2) It's OK to NO if you feel unsafe or unsure. - 3) Nothing is so yucky that you can't tell someone about it.
+Remind children of Ditto's 3 Rules: 1) We all have the right to feel safe with people.
+2) It's OK to NO if you feel unsafe or unsure.
+3) Nothing is so yucky that you can't tell about our feelings.